Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 We now specialize to the case $\kappa\in(8/3,4)$; the case $\kappa\in(4,8)$ will be discussed in relation with the generalized LQG disk below.
 For $\kappa\in(8/3,4)$ we define the \emph{weight} $\smash{W^{\sigmab,\kappa}_{\Lambda,\ell}}$ and the \emph{partition function} $Z^{\sigmab,\kappa}_{\Lambda,\ell}$ of the disk as follows

-where $|\cdot|$ denotes the total mass of a measure.\footnote{\,The scaling we do when defining the partition function corresponds to having a disk with a marked point on the boundary whose conditional law given the field is that of a point sampled from the $\gamma$-LQG boundary measure.
-This is the natural convention in our setting since the disks we study will come naturally equipped with such a marked boundary point.} Note that $W^{-,\kappa}_{0,\ell}=1$.
+where $|\cdot|$ denotes the total mass of a measure.\footnote{\,The scaling $\ell^{1+4/\kappa}$ we do when defining the partition function corresponds to having a disk with a marked point on the boundary whose conditional law given the field is that of a point sampled from the $\gamma$-LQG boundary measure.
+This is the natural convention in our setting since the disks we study will come naturally equipped with such a marked boundary point.
+We mention this since in the random planar map literature one frequently sees a scaling factor $\ell^{4/\kappa}$ which does not take into account the $1/\ell$ normalization factor arising from sampling a boundary point according to the $\gamma$-LQG measure.} Note that $W^{-,\kappa}_{0,\ell}=1$.
 The following scaling property is immediate